DarrenTsungjenWu/Airflow/README.md

 When Docker is going to be run, a common issue will be shown that WSL2 installation is not complete.
 This happens due to old version of WSL2 to be executed.

-For this case, click into the link shown in the pop-out warning window: https://docs.microsoft.com/zh-tw/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package
+For this case, click into the link shown in the pop-out warning window, and follow it: https://docs.microsoft.com/zh-tw/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package

-Starting from step 4, we download the new version of WSL2 and then follow the guide in it.
-(For Windows System, Ubuntu is often used to run Docker on Linux.
+Starting from step 4 in that, one downloads the most current version of WSL2 (For Windows System, Ubuntu is often used to run Docker on Linux.
 See step 5).

 Otaining Ubuntu and setting up your Ubuntu user account (step 5 and 6), you sucessfully access Linux version that is integrated with Windows System.